MinRegret/minregret.github.io/README.md

 Navigate to the file you'd like to edit or click the drop-down `Add file` and start typing.
 Click the green button once you're done editing to commit your changes.

 ### Running the website on your laptop (harder)
-Clone this repository and then follow the instructions [here](https://jekyllrb.com/docs/).
+Clone this repository and then run `./scripts/install` from this directory.
+Depending on your setup, you may need `sudo`.

 ## FAQ